esync-network/docs/docs/merchants/index.md

 - 1% Transaction Costs
 This Subscription Plan is free of charge and is not limited in duration.

-Both subscription plans ensure access to the eCredits Academy, where you can learn more about eCredits, incentive programs for you and your customers, Merchant tools, and other eCredits topics.
-Enroll in the eCredits Academy Merchant Courses [here](https://academy.ecredits.com/pages/merchants).
-Currently, the Merchant course is available in English and Italian.

 For more on the registration and setup process, refer to this [video tutorial](https://dl.ecredits.com/videos/eCredits_Merchant_Registration_v3.mp4)

 ### Step 3: Exchange Authentication